miguelpereirafarinha/Certificates/README.md

 # Certificates
-These are my bootcamp certificates
+These are my bootcamp certificates and CV